Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/7-custom-ip-driver-linux.md

 ***Note*:** The custom core creation process that we have worked through is very simple with the example Verilog included in the IP creation process.
 For more information, refer to the GitHub Zynq
-Cookbook: How to Run BFM Simulation web page [Additional Resources](#additional-resources).
+Cookbook: How to Run BFM Simulation <a href="https://github.com/imrickysu/ZYNQ-Cookbook/wiki/How-to-run-BFM-simulation">web page</a>.

 ## Integrating Peripheral IP with PS GP Master Port